THEVAPERSGUIDE

 Magnetic 510 System

-The standout design element is the magnetic 510 adapter system.
-Rather than threading chambers directly onto the battery, you attach magnetic adapters that snap into place.
-This makes swapping between wax and oil chambers quick and satisfying.
+The magnetic 510 adapters are a nice touch.
+Instead of threading chambers directly onto the battery, you use magnetic adapters that snap into place.
+Swapping between wax and oil takes about two seconds.

 Features